 The UK Immigration Salary List (ISL), introduced in April 2024, replaced the Shortage Occupation List as part of the government’s efforts to refine the immigration system.
-The ISL outlines specific occupations eligible for reduced salary thresholds under the Skilled Worker and Health and Care Worker visa routes.
+The ISL, officially known as the Appendix Immigration Salary List, outlines specific occupations eligible for reduced salary thresholds under the Skilled Worker and Health and Care Worker visa routes, and serves as the official document for determining which roles qualify for lower salary requirements.

-Under the Skilled Worker visa route, the general salary threshold is £38,700.
+Under the Skilled Worker visa route, the minimum general salary threshold is £38,700—a key eligibility criterion for sponsoring migrant workers under UK immigration rules.
 However, for occupations listed on the ISL, this threshold is reduced to £30,960, provided the occupation-specific threshold (also known as the ‘going rate’) is met.
 For Health and Care Worker visas, the general threshold is £29,000, with ISL-listed roles requiring a minimum of £23,200, again subject to the occupation-specific threshold.

 It’s important to note that while the ISL offers a 20% discount on the general salary threshold, there is no discount on the occupation-specific threshold.
 This means that employers must ensure the salary offered meets or exceeds both the reduced general threshold and the occupation-specific threshold.